 - Statement of purpose (letter of motivation);

 - Letter of recommendation from a supervisor or professor at UT;

-- Transcript of records (with average grade, in English; ask from your dean's office/college); Master's level students must also submit a Diploma Supplement (in English) on the previous study level (ask for that at the International Student Service);
+- Transcript of records (with average grade, in English; ask from your dean's office/institute); Master's level students must also submit a Diploma Supplement (in English) on the previous study level (ask for that at the Student Admissions Service);

 - Certificate on command of English (IELTS, TOEFL or the test of UT College of Foreign Languages and Cultures; check the language requirements from university descriptions on MAUI webpage).